 - workers: Number of workers used for distributed training.

 - true-label: Column to be used for text representation of the label output by the model.

-The arrows on the following screenshot indicate the run parameters that you must supply:
+The following partial screenshot shows the run parameters, including the two parameters that you must supply:

 Click Start to create the run.